NHLI-Respiratory-Epi/Curation-Harmonisation/README.md

 ## Content

-The codelists used for the phenotypes and variables are made publicly available here for transparency and reproducibility.
+The [codelists](https://github.com/NHLI-Respiratory-Epi/Curation-Harmonisation/blob/main/codelists/Codelists.md) and algorithms used for the phenotypes and variables are made publicly available for transparency and reproducibility.

 ## Published papers